Arts & Culture Calendar for June 2026

 IN SITU #1, Nora Turato: I HEAR YOU, I HEAR YOU – Stedelijk Museum (ongoing)

-The mezzanine floor of the New build features a gigantic 'interstitial space'.
-The Stedelijk has now commissioned a group of young artists to experiment in this space.
-Nora Turato is the first artist to kick off IN SITU .
-Her work features video and sound installations that explore our relationship with language.
+The mezzanine of the Stedelijk's New build features a massive 'in-between space.'
+The Stedelijk has commissioned a group of young artists to experiment in this space.
+Nora Turato is the first artist to kick off IN SITU.
+Her work includes video and sound installations that explore our relationship with language.

 Refresh Amsterdam #3 – Amsterdam Museum (t/m 30 november)